salcedoe/MtMdocs/docs/matlabBasics/Character.md

 !!! failure "Error"
     Dimensions of arrays being concatenated are not consistent

 The syntax fails because 'hello' has 5 characters, while 'goodbye' has 7.
-And as we remember from the Numeric Array section, we have to have an equal number of filled columns for each row in a column.
-You can't have any empty elements
+And as we remember from the [Numeric Arrays](Numeric.md) section, we have to have an equal number of columns in each row.
+You can't have any empty elements.

 So, how do you create character arrays with more than one row of characters?
 Just like in a numeric matrix, you need an equal number of columns for every character in a character array.
 If there are not enough characters in a given word, you can **pad** that word with spaces.